CtrlK

 Completeness

 The 'when' is explicitly addressed ('Use when receiving code review feedback, before implementing suggestions, especially if feedback seems unclear or technically questionable').
-However, the 'what' is essentially absent — it describes what NOT to do but never states what the skill actually does or produces.
+However, the 'what does this do' is essentially absent — it describes a philosophy rather than concrete actions the skill performs.

 2 / 3